TheCaptainYaya/Vortex/README.md

 All modifications to this bot have been created by members of the Toychat server.
 As this is a community-made project, development may be slow.
 If you want to contribute, any and all help is welcome!
 It is reccomended that you familiarize yourself with the current status of the bot, and what needs to be done, however.

 ## Use Cases
 This bot is designed specifically for the Toychat community, but that does not mean it cannot work in other servers.
 However, this project is still very much incomplete, so using this bot in its current state is not recommended.
-One alternative is to use the [Vortex](https://github.com/jagrosh/Vortex) bot, which (botname) is a fork of.
+One alternative is to use the [Vortex](https://github.com/jagrosh/Vortex) bot, which Toybot is a fork of.

 ## [Vortex Wiki](https://github.com/jagrosh/Vortex/wiki)
-### Please note, these links lead to information on the original Vortex bot, not (bot name).
+### Please note, these links lead to information on the original Vortex bot, not Toybot.
 As many of the features have been reworked, it is very likely that the support listed here will not apply to (bot name).
 ℹ [About Vortex](https://github.com/jagrosh/Vortex/wiki/About-Vortex)
 🌀 [Getting Started](https://github.com/jagrosh/Vortex/wiki/Getting-Started)
 🔨 [Moderator Guide](https://github.com/jagrosh/Vortex/wiki/Moderator-Guide)